 Ken Stein, May 1, April 4, March 22, March 5, February 11, 2023

-Four months after Benjamin Netanyahu, was sworn in as Prime Minister to lead Israel’s 37th government in late December 2022, his cabinet focused immediately on presenting several laws that would remove political power from the Supreme Court to engage in judicial review of Knesset legislation and place in the hands of a coalition government virtual and real authoritative powers.
-The Israeli public acted with unprecedented and continuous public displays of opposition to the proposed actions by 64 person Netanyahu led coalition.
+After Benjamin Netanyahu was sworn in as prime minister to lead Israel’s 37th government in late December 2022, his Cabinet focused immediately on presenting several laws that would remove political power from the Supreme Court to engage in judicial review of Knesset legislation and place in the hands of a coalition government virtual and real authoritative powers.
+The Israeli public acted with unprecedented and continuous public displays of opposition to the proposed actions by the 64-person, Netanyahu-led coalition.

-In looking back over Israel’s 75 years of history, these four months were the most voluble in Israeli society as key questions about the future nature of the state were being debated, and at least in the first four months, clarity of how those debates would end remained uncertain.
+In looking back over Israel’s 75 years, the months of demonstrations for and against the overhaul plan were the most voluble in Israeli society as key questions about the future nature of the state were debated and the outcome of those debates remained uncertain.
 Those for and against the judicial overhaul debated a myriad of issues impacting Israeli society during and after Israel’s 75th anniversary celebration.

 The first concrete steps by the coalition were to secure the objective of not having several ministers, (Netanyahu and Arie Deri) removed from their positions by judicial decisions.
 On March 22, 2023, the Knesset passed into law a bill that would protect Netanyahu from a court order to recuse himself.
 The legislation explicitly blocks the top court from ordering a prime minister to take a leave of absence and is widely seen as a reaction to fears that the High Court could force Netanyahu to step down, due to the potential conflict of interest created by him overseeing his coalition’s bid to overhaul the judiciary while he is himself on trial for multiple corruption charges.”
 From the early days of the public protest, significant numbers of Israeli military reservists told their commanders that they would not appear for reserve duty if the judicial overhaul suggestions were being seriously considered.